JPedro2/Cloud-Native-Demo/README.md

 [![Istio Injection-Delay Kiali](./docs/img/injection-delay-kiali.png)](./docs/img/injection-delay-kiali.png)

-Once you've evaluated and analysed the fault you will need to remove it so that your application goes back to normal.
+Once you've evaluated and analysed the fault, you will need to remove it so that your application goes back to normal.
 ```sh
 kubectl delete -f istio-manifests/routing/injection-delay.yaml
 ```

-To deploy and explore the other _Istio_ manifests please check the [README in /istio-manifests](./istio-manifests).
+To deploy and explore the other _Istio_ manifests please check the [README in the `istio-manifests` folder](./istio-manifests).

-**Please note** that the _FrontEnd-v2_ microservice is deployed in the AppDynamics section below.
+**Please note** that the _FrontEnd-v2_ microservice is deployed in the [_AppDynamics_ section below](https://github.com/JPedro2/Cloud-Native-Demo#apm-agent).

 ## AppDynamics